vitringr/vault/nodes/Free and Open Source.md

 ---
 aliases:
+  - Free Open Source Software
   - FOSS
-  - Free and Open Source
 context:
   - "[[Software Licensing]]"
 ---

-# Free Open Source Software
+# Free and Open Source

-(FOSS)

 [[Software Licensing]] where [[Source Code]] is free and publicly available for anyone to view, modify, and distribute.